Capital gains tax: Lithuania

-This move broadens Malaysia’s tax base and aligns with global tax standards, particularly for foreign capital gains.
-It signifies the government’s effort to enhance revenue streams while maintaining clarity and exemptions for specific entities.

 Mexico

 There is 10% tax rate for profits in the stock market in Mexico.

 Moldova

 Under the Moldovan Tax Code a capital gain is defined as the difference between the acquisition and the disposition price of the capital asset.
 Only this difference (i.e. the gain) is taxable.
 The applicable rate is half (1/2) of the income tax rate, which is 12% for individuals and companies after the changes to the tax code from 1 October 2018.
 Thus, the current capital gains tax is 6% for both individuals and companies.
 Earlier, between 2008 and 2011, this tax stood at 0% for companies, as the corporate income tax rate has been lowered to 0% to attract foreign investments and to boost the economy.

 Not all types of assets are "capital assets".
-Capital assets include: real estate; shares; stakes in limited liability companies etc.
+Capital assets include: real estate; shares; stakes in limited liability companies, etc.

 Montenegro

 In Montenegro, capital gains are included in taxable income and are subject to the standard 9% corporate tax rate.
 They are calculated in accordance with the tax rules and can only be offset against capital losses.